Guiusa/bash_sort/README.md

 <h2> I recreated the 'sort' bash program in C as a test for Progaming II discipline. </h2>

 </br>
 <p> There are some files with text prompt in textFiles directory.
-The program can be texted by running "make" in the project directory and </br>
+The program can be tested by running "make" in the project directory and </br>
 ./mysort textFiles/a textFiles/b textFiles/c textFiles/d textFiles/e </br>
 or, run "cd textFiles" and </br>
 ../mysort a b c d e